thecloudside/couchbase-gcp-terraform-ansible/README.md

 ```

-## For more information,, How to use this code see the below blog
+## For more information, How to use this code see the below blog

 [How to setup couchbase cluster using the integration of Ansible and Terraform](https://blog.thecloudside.com/tutorial-setup-a-couchbase-cluster-on-gcp-using-terraform-and-ansible-4a52c9cd4bee)